matrix-org/matrix-spec-proposals/specification/modules/voip_events.rst

 Server behaviour
 ----------------

-The server MAY provide a TURN server which clients can use to contact the remote party.
-This server should be accessible via the HTTP endpoint listed below.
+The homeserver MAY provide a TURN server which clients can use to contact the remote party.
+The following HTTP API endpoints will be used by clients in order to get information about the TURN server.

 {{voip_http_api}}